Updated: Jan 20

 Along with keeping the environment safer, beeswax candles also help to clean out the air.
 It generates negative ions as long as the candle burns which increases oxygen flow to the brain and enhances mental energy.

-These ions then neutralize the pollutants like dust, mold and odors present in surrounding air.
+These ions then neutralize the pollutants like dust, mould and odours present in the surrounding air.
 As a result, people don’t suffer from allergic reactions when these candles burn.

 So if you know individuals with asthma and similar breathing issues, beeswax can be a great gift idea on their special occasions.